Fellowships in Aerospace History

-The Fellow will be expected to present a paper of public lecture on the findings of the research, and he/she shall provide to the NASA History Office a copy of any publications that emerge from the research undertaken during the fellowship year.
-The Fellow will also be responsible for providing brief progress reports and a final report at the term’s conclusion.
+The fellow will be expected to write a report and present a public lecture on the fellowship experience.
+If the fellow is in residency in Washington, DC, a presentation at NASA headquarters is encouraged.
+The fellow shall provide to the NASA History Office a copy of any publications that might emerge from the research undertaken during the fellowship year.

 - 2015-16 – Gemma Cirac Claveras